 Utilities may optionally present as modal.
 When a modal Utility is open all of the menu options are disabled and mouse and keyboard events are prevented from affecting the Application.

 A modal Utility may still be moved so you can see what is below it, and the Application is still active.
 Animations, timed or network-related events can still change an Application's appearence below a modal Utility.

 You can drag a Utility by its title bar to position it anywhere on the screen, including partially off the left, right or bottom edges.
 When the menu bar or status bar are visible, they prevent a Utility's title bar from being dragged behind them.

 Click the close button on the left end of the title bar to close a Utility.

 Hold the CONTROL key and click anywhere on the title bar to collapse a Utility so that only its title bar is visible.
-This is called window shade, and is a fast and convenient way to see what is behind a Utility without needing to move it.
+This is called window shade, and is a fast and convenient way to see what is behind a Utility without needing to move or close it.

 Utilities and Applications send messages to each other.
 Either side can try to send any message without knowing if the other side supports it.
 When a message is understood a reply is sent that the message was handled.
 All other messages get safely ignored and a reply is sent that the message was not handled.

 Different Applications may handle the messages from the same Utility in different ways.
 And vice versa, different Utilities may handle the same messages from an Application in different ways.
 This system makes Applications and Utilities only loosely tied to each other, and allows for many creative combinations to emerge.